 Space is something we’ve covered a couple of times on this blog; namely, how it’s usually at something of a surplus in many homes.
 However, that isn’t always the case; a number of abodes have a bit more free space to play around with, or have room on the land around the house to allow for extensions to be built if so desired.

 Even removing walls to make the room isn’t entirely out of the question- indeed, a study conducted by one of the various trusted home insurance surveys in the country found that one in five households in UK have removed a downstairs wall over the last decade.
+Even more opt for an extension, to give them that little bit of extra space.
 And where there’s space, there’s design ethics to take the fullest advantage of it.
 Enter the concept of the Open Plan Kitchen.

 Make no mistake; designing rooms for larger spaces is as difficult as designing for smaller ones.
 The challenges may be different- how do you maximise efficiency in the more open space, as just one example.
 Thankfully, a number of options and ideas are readily available to you, whatever your fancy.
 Here’s a few tips and suggestions we picked up when researching the subject:

 Firstly, if you’re intending to host get-togethers often, it’s worth weighing up whether you want to keep the middle of the kitchen free, or whether you wish to have a Kitchen Island sitting in the middle of the room.
 Both are reasonably conducive to social settings, but offer different advantages.
 Keeping the bulk of the room open allows for freer movement and a larger total room capacity, but a Kitchen Island unit allows a place for guests to actually sit, potentially.